Tue 26 May: lunch open, dinner closed for the monthly kitchen deep clean & staff training.

 Do you offer Hyderabadi Dum Biryani for wedding receptions?+

 Yes.
-Hyderabadi Dum Biryani in veg, chicken, and mutton variants is a frequent request for receptions at this scale.
-We discuss spice level, basmati grade, and accompaniments (mirchi ka salan, raita, baghara baingan) over WhatsApp once headcount is locked.
+Hyderabadi Dum Biryani in veg, chicken and mutton is one of the most-asked items for receptions at this scale.
+Spice level, basmati grade and the accompaniments (mirchi ka salan, raita, baghara baingan) - all sorted on WhatsApp once you have a firm headcount.

 Can you mix Telugu, North Indian, and Hyderabadi-Muslim cuisines on one menu?+

 Yes.
-Most Hyderabadi reception menus blend traditions.
-We help you balance the proportions so the menu reads coherent rather than buffet-of-everything: typically a primary tradition for the main course and supporting dishes from the other two.
+Most Hyderabadi reception menus blend the three.
+We help you settle on the proportions so the menu hangs together rather than reading like a bit of everything - usually one primary tradition leads the main course and the other two play a supporting role.

 Related events you might also be planning